MIU Inaugurates Massive Solar Array

 - Compatible regenerative organic agriculture and pollinator plants

-MUM purchases additional electricity from its regional utility company, Alliant Energy.
+MIU purchases additional electricity from its regional utility company, Alliant Energy.
 Sixteen percent of Alliant’s electricity is generated from wind farms.
-In addition, MUM has solar panels powering several of its buildings and a wind turbine at its Sustainable Living department.
-Pooling all these resources together with the new campus solar field, MUM derives about 43% of its electricity from solar and wind.
+In addition, MIU has solar panels powering several of its buildings and a wind turbine at its Sustainable Living department.
+Pooling all these resources together with the new campus solar field, MIU derives about 43% of its electricity from solar and wind.

-Past and present MUM presidents, Drs.
-Bevan Morris and John Hagelin, have supported and signed the American College & University Presidents’ Climate Commitment (ACUPCC) and Paris Climate Initiative with the intention of moving MUM to become a carbon-neutral campus within a decade.
+Past and present MIU presidents, Drs.
+Bevan Morris and John Hagelin, have supported and signed the American College & University Presidents’ Climate Commitment (ACUPCC) and Paris Climate Initiative with the intention of moving MIU to become a carbon-neutral campus within a decade.
 This new solar field is a big step forward in that continuing effort to promote life in accord with natural law.